How Choose a Shopify Theme: Features and Considerations

 While some of your clients will likely still be using 1.0 themes, all themes currently sold in the Shopify Theme Store are 2.0 themes.
 And if you haven't tried working on Shopify for some time now, it's worth another try because a lot has changed.

-Themes in Shopify's theme store have been approved with strict quality standards.
-The only theme developer we trust that doesn't sell on the theme store is Out of the Sandbox.
+Themes in Shopify's theme store have been approved with strict quality standards, and are compatible with in-store theme version updates.
 You may find themes on Etsy, Themeforest or Creative Market, but we would be cautious about the quality of them.
 Use what you've learned in this article to decide what's right for you.

 What makes a good Shopify theme is a premium feel and nice design, flexibility in page design (a lot of section options), functional and selling features (see all the ones listed above), speed, SEO & accessibility, and the support.